-AI 116 Art History Survey II

-Art History II is the second part of a two-part world art history course.
+Al 116 Art History Survey II 3 semester Credit Hours Art History II is the second part of a two-part world art history course.
 Part II covers the most important western world artists and their work from the Late Gothic into the twenty-first century.